The Beauty of Slow Healing

 You choose a calmer response.

-Healing often shows up as steadiness.
+Healing often looks like steadiness.

-Not fireworks.
+Not performance.

-Let God Heal You in Layers
+Let God heal you in layers

 You are a whole person.